SamStudio8/samstudio8.github.io.off/_posts/2015-07-31-bridgebuilding-p3.md

 disk write operations failed.
 Jobs, unable to write to disk aborted immediately but the nature of the error was not propagated to `vr-pipe`.

+Martin is kindly taking care of the necessary juggling to rebalance the books.
+Will keep you posted.

 * * *
 #tl;dr